Member of the Compass Players, which developed into The Second City

 Awarded the National Medal of Arts by President Barack Obama

-Elaine May is started her career in the 1950s with the comedy improvisational troupe The Compass Players, co-founded by Paul Sills, but soon went on to screenwriting, directing, and acting.
+Elaine May began her career in the 1950s with the comedy improvisational troupe The Compass Players, co-founded by Paul Sills, but soon went on to screenwriting, directing, and acting.
 After studying under Maria Ouspenskaya in Los Angeles, May hitchhiked to Chicago with only seven dollars in her pocket, hoping to enroll at the University of Chicago.
 She audited classes and eventually found her way to The Compass Players, and through them, to Mike Nichols.

 Nichols and May left The Compass Players to form the legendary comedy duo “Nichols and May.”
 Their live improv acts were a smash hit on Broadway, resulting in three albums, the first of which won them a Grammy.